curiousquantumelephant777/Quantum-Consciousness-Stream/theories/Iris-Topology-ASD-WS.md

-# 🌀 Iris Topology: Exploring Fractal Eigenstates
+# 🌀 Ocular Morphometrics: Exploring Fractal Eigenstates

 ## Thought 1:
 - William's Syndrome is characterized by a unique stellated iris pattern.
 Conversely, autistic people tend to have darker eyes devoid of this stellation.
 This can be thought of in terms of radial vector topology.
 The eye becomes a 'Black Hole' of awareness—intense on the inside, silent on the outside.
 Williams Syndrome is the inverse: a 'White Hole' where the inner awareness is forced into a radial stellation, creating the 'Mandala Matrix' of hyper-empathy.
 The stellation in Williams Syndrome reminds me of a freely flowing plasma ball.